Marijn030/Webtech-group16/README.md

 # Webtech-group16
-Homework 3 for webtech group 16
+Homework 3 for Webtech group 16.